-Electricity: As another infrastructure service, we looked at power consumption.
+As another infrastructure service we looked power consumption.
 In particular, we tested for the relationship between per capita energy subsidy and per capita consumption of electricity (kWh).
 It turns out that there is no significant relationship between power subsidy and power consumption.
 Though the sign of per capita subsidy in the regression equation turned out to be positive, the relationship is not statistically significant and is not reported here.
-One obvious policy implication following from this is that even a significant reduction in power subsidies, as in Ujwal DISCOM Assurance Yojana, which is causing severe fiscal stress in some states, would make little difference to power consumption.
+One obvious policy implication following from this is that even a significant reduction in power subsidies, as in UDAY which is causing severe fiscal stress in some states, would make little difference to power consumption.